Growing Peppers~ My Tips for Zone 10 & Pepper Trial

 While this list isn’t exhaustive, I do feel confident knowing some great options for sweet peppers to grow in my Southern California garden.
 Next year I will definitely be including all my award winners in the garden again.

 Don’t forget, you can overwinter your peppers in mild climates, but that process should be an article all its own.
 Overwintering is basically caring for a plant through the cold season (as it lies dormant) so it can come to life with new growth in Spring.
-I have thai chili, jalapeno, and sugar rush peach pepper plants that I’ve overwintered for the last few years and they perform better each year.
+At this time I’ve only shared how I overwintered eggplants in my garden, but maybe I’ll be able to write about peppers soon.
+At the moment, I have thai chili, jalapeno, and sugar rush peach pepper plants that I’ve overwintered for the last few years and they perform better each year.

 Meet Randi